ajs17/memills/content/people/mills-edward-hallock-1819-family/assets/images/me-mills/1908-03-04-sales-journal.md

     - The entry on 23 Mar appears to not be Emily's writing.

     - The 04 Apr entry for "D.F.
-Roe" is a reference to [DeWitt F. Roe](https://www.findagrave.com/memorial/51355047/dewitt-f-roe) (04 Apr 1853-08 Mar 1918). who notarized the sale of the Mills home to Edward Mills.
+Roe" is a reference to [DeWitt F. Roe](https://www.findagrave.com/memorial/51355047/dewitt-f-roe) (04 Apr 1853-08 Mar 1918). who notarized the sale of the Mills' home to Edward Mills.
 ---
 The following are selected transcriptions from the image adapted for this presentation format: